kubernetes/kubernetes/docs/proposals/workflow.md

 ## Implementation

-The basic idea consists in adding a label selector to the current Job API object.
+The basic idea is to add a label selector to the current Job API object.
 The new selector will determine the parent jobs.
 The parent jobs are the jobs current job will depend on.
 The current job will be scheduled once all the parent jobs will run to completion.
 The strongest point in favor of this approach is the ability to re-use the current `job` implementation.
 Using a label selector the current `job` will simply become a `graph` of jobs: all the features/controllers that will be built on top of `job` like for example [#11980](https://github.com/kubernetes/kubernetes/issues/11980) and [#17242](https://github.com/kubernetes/kubernetes/issues/17242) will be automatically extended to support workflows.
-Not sure about https://github.com/kubernetes/kubernetes/issues/16845 and https://github.com/kubernetes/kubernetes/issues/14188.
+Not sure about [#16845](https://github.com/kubernetes/kubernetes/issues/16845) and [#14188](https://github.com/kubernetes/kubernetes/issues/14188).
 A similar approach is implemented in Chronos for [dependent jobs](https://mesos.github.io/chronos/docs/api.html#adding-a-dependent-job).

 ### API Object